keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things.md

 ### Integrating MPlayer and Ruby

-[MPlayer](http://www.mplayerhq.hu/) is a Unix _command line_ multimedia player that can be installed with your favorite package manager (brew/apt/yum).
-By driving it from Ruby, we can create a tool that will enable you to view and decide about video files with a minimum of keystrokes, _and no need to use the mouse_.
+[MPlayer](http://www.mplayerhq.hu/) is a Unix _command line_ multimedia player that can be installed with your favorite package manager (e.g. `brew`, `apt`, or `yum`).
+By driving MPlayer from Ruby, we can create a workflow that will enable you to view and decide about video files with a minimum of keystrokes, _and no need to use the mouse_.

 Files to view are specified on the command line.
+Multiple arguments can be specified, either absolute or relative, either with or without wildcards.
+All filespecs will be normalized to their absolute form so that duplicates can be eliminated.

-For each file, MPlayer presents it to the user, responding to cursor keys to move forward and backward.
+ For each file, MPlayer presents it to the user, responding to cursor keys to move forward and backward in time.
 When the user has seen enough to make a decision, `q` can be pressed, and MPlayer returns control to the Ruby script.
-The Ruby script accepts a one character response to save, delete, or do neither.
+The Ruby script accepts a one character response to save, delete, or mark as undecided for future review.

 There are many, many nice-to-have features that have not been implemented, since speed of implementation was a high priority.
 Feel free to add your own!